We strengthen communities by expanding the definition of quality to include concerns about how our stuff is produced, purchased and promoted.

 Bongo Java.
 Nashville’s oldest and most-celebrated coffeehouse opened on March 28, 1993 at 4pm.

 Fido.
-Named “Nashville’s Best place for breakfast, lunch and dinner” by the Nashville Scene opened in 1996 in a the then sleepy Hillsboro Village neighborhood..
+Named “Nashville’s Best place for breakfast, lunch and dinner” by the Nashville Scene opened in 1996 in the then sleepy Hillsboro Village neighborhood..

 Grins Vegetarian Cafe.
 Nashville’s oldest vegetarian restaurant and first Kosher certified restaurant opened in 2002.
 The menu includes flavors from around the world including Mexican, Thai and a tofu-take on Nashville hot chicken.

 Fenwick’s 300.
-A modern diner opened in 2014 that takes its name from Kevin Bacon’s charachter in the movie Diner and the score of a perfect bowling game, is part of the Melrose mixed-use development that revitalized the Melrose neighborhood.
+A modern diner opened in 2014 that takes its name from Kevin Bacon’s character in the movie Diner and the score of a perfect bowling game, is part of the Melrose mixed-use development that revitalized the Melrose neighborhood.

 Bongo Bakery.
 We’ve been baking our own desserts and pastries for years and also take orders for parties of most sizes.
+We recently moved our bakery operations into a commercial kitchen on Thompson Lane.

 We became world-famous in 1996 when employee Ryan Finney discovered a cinnamon bun that looks remarkably like Mother Teresa.
 The NunBun was featured in media outlets around the world including NPR, The New York Times and (so we’ve been told) a Calcutta newspaper.